Cardinal-Cryptography/bulletin-board-example/contracts/README.md

 ### Deploying example contracts using scripts

-In `../scripts` folder you will find `deploy_local.sh` and `deploy_testnet.sh` script files that will deploy the examplary project to local or TestNet networks.
+In `../scripts` folder you will find `deploy_local.sh` and `deploy_Testnet.sh` script files that will deploy the examplary project to local or Testnet networks.
 After the deployment you should see contracts' code hashes and addresses printed to your terminal.
 You can use them with polkadot.js explorer to interact with the contracts.

 Note that for local network there can be only one deployment of the same code (`cargo contract upload`) as subsequent executions would duplicate the code on chain.

-For TestNet (or any other network for that matter), you will have to fill in the variables under `./scripts/env/testnet`.
+For Testnet (or any other network for that matter), you will have to fill in the variables under `./scripts/env/Testnet`.

 ## How to ...